I'm Honey!

 Nostalgia and Boundless Hope

-In the summer of ’24, I learned that you know who your real friends are when illness, financial loss, widowhood, or divorce strikes.
+In the summer of ‘24, I learned that you know who your real friends are when illness, financial loss, widowhood, or divorce strikes.
+The difference between genuine relationships and superficial ones becomes clear in these moments, as true friends stand by you when it matters most.
 Remember, it is not about you; it is the nature of the human psyche.

 “Fall is the time to make autumn resolutions to seek out your ‘authentic wants.’
 These things genuinely matter and make you feel alive and fulfilled.” — Honey Good

 As the wife of an ill hubby, I have had to wear many hats including taking on new roles that my ultimate concierge handled in the past, and I found that exceptionally challenging because I had to learn to say no. It was hard for me.
-It took the summer of ’24 to learn my lessons, but now I am comfortable and have a new sense of empowerment.
+Sometimes, I would fail at new tasks, but I realized that growth often comes from these failures and learning experiences.
+It took the summer of ‘24 to learn my lessons, but now I am comfortable and have a new sense of empowerment.
 So, sweet readers, do not fear just saying no.

 How I Organized My Closet and Brought Peace to My Mind